hummingbot/hummingbot/DOCKER.md

 ## Running `hummingbot` with Docker

-For instructions on operating `hummingbot` with Docker, navigate to [`hummingbot` documentation: docker instructions](https://docs.hummingbot.io/installation/#option-1-run-hummingbot-using-docker).
+For instructions on operating `hummingbot` with Docker, navigate to [`hummingbot` documentation: Install with Docker](https://docs.hummingbot.io/installation/docker/).

 ---